-Professor Francisco was born and bred right here in North Carolina.
+Professor Alyson Francisco was born and bred right here in North Carolina.
 She has more than twenty years of business experience, including executive level positions with Sara Lee Corporation and Hanes Brands.
-Her last position held was VP Customer Management Planning and Operations and she has teaching experience as a Marketing Instructor at Winston-Salem State University.
+Her last position held was vice president of customer management planning and operations and she has teaching experience as a marketing instructor at Winston-Salem State University.

 She believes the skills learned at a women’s college provide a unique edge in the job market.
-“The Women’s Market” is one of the top entrepreneurial trends and market drivers of the 21st century: 1) Women are healthier, wealthier and more active than ever in history 2) They make 80+ percent of all buying decision 3) They control over 50 percent of discretionary spending and 77 percent of financial assets in the U.S. and 4) They now comprise one-third of all entrepreneurial activity globally and that is increasing rapidly.
-As a result, all employers small and large, especially consumer goods, retail, financial services, health care, travel/hospitality, and real estate business are affected by this important and growing trend.
+“The Women’s Market” is one of the top entrepreneurial trends and market drivers of the twenty-first century: 1) Women are healthier, wealthier, and more active than ever in history; 2) They make more than 80 percent of all buying decision; 3) They control over 50 percent of discretionary spending and 77 percent of financial assets in the US; and 4) They now comprise one-third of all entrepreneurial activity globally and that is increasing rapidly.
+As a result, all employers small and large, especially consumer goods, retail, financial services, health care, travel/hospitality, and real estate businesses are affected by this important and growing trend.

 During her tenure with Sara Lee Corporation, she was a co-founder of a company-wide women’s network promoting the development and career progression of women in the workplace and they held their global inauguration in Brussels, Belgium.

 In 2010, she taught at Winston-Salem State University where she teamed up with several faculty members in research relative to “women opting out of the corporate and academic workplace.”
-She provided research for an article in 2010 “Beyond ‘Opting Out:’ Dissecting the Barriers Affecting Women’s Entrance and Success in Business" and participated in the writing of one article set to be published fall 2011 entitled, “The Cost of Opting Out on Academia.”
+She provided research for an article in 2010, “Beyond ‘Opting Out:’ Dissecting the Barriers Affecting Women’s Entrance and Success in Business,” and participated in the writing of another article entitled, “The Cost of Opting Out on Academia.”

-As the Director of the Center for Women in Business, she plans to be very active in mentoring, internships, job placement as well as general advising of students as they grow and look toward their careers.
+As the Director of the Center for Women in Business, she plans to be very active in mentoring, internships, and job placement, as well as in the general advising of students as they grow and look toward their careers.

-For students contemplating a career in business she encourages that there has never been a better time to be a woman in business and it is only going to get better!
+For students contemplating a career in business she encourages them by emphasizing that there has never been a better time to be a woman in business and it is only going to get better.
 Come build your future with the business department!

 Read: Blood Done Sign My Name and then vow to help stamp out discrimination everywhere.